Intercoin/CommunityContract/README.md

 * `owners`
 * `admins`
 * `members`
-* `webx`
+* `relayers`

 Role `members` is starting role for any new accounts.
 Roles `owners` and `admins` can manage `members` and any newly created roles.
-Role `webx` is web servers X which can register member in community via invite by owners/admins or some who can manage.
+Role `relayers` is web servers X which can register member in community via invite by owners/admins or some who can manage.

 Contract can be used as external storage for getting list of memebers.